DDEV provides lots of flexibility for managing your databases between your local, staging and production environments. Most people know about

 ddev psqlor the

-psqlcommands inside the web and db containers.
+psqlcommands inside the

 Default database: DDEV creates a default database named